Updated: June 14, 2018

 So how does this affect prices?

 If this sounds like a case study on supply and demand, then you are correct.
-As you likely understand, older air conditioners may have more leaks and need repairs.
+As you likely understand, older air conditioners more often have leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only gone up due to scarcity.

 Remember that in order to obtain R22, you have to be an EPA-certified technician.
-So, the typical homeowner isn’t able to purchase a cylinder themselves.
-Plus, there are some stern regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
-This expense is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
+So, the average homeowner isn’t able to purchase a cylinder themselves.
+Plus, there are some stern regulations now on how refrigerant is reclaimed and recycled, which raises the price.
+This expense is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, how will this affect you?